Sighted by Default: Addressing Implicit Vision Assumptions in Real-Time VLM Assistance for BLV Users: Evaluation

-\subsection{Procedure}
+$\bullet$~\textbf{User Experience.} The System Usability Scale (SUS)~\cite{lewis2018system, brooke1996sus} comprises 10 items on a 5-point Likert scale (1=Strongly Disagree, 5=Strongly Agree); Brooke's procedure~\cite{brooke1996sus} converted responses to a 0--100 score.
+Items were verbally administered for accessibility.

+$\bullet$~\textbf{Trust.} Single-item 7-point Likert measure (1=Not at all, 7=Completely): ``To what degree did you trust the assistant's information and suggestions?''
+This isolated metric tests whether \textit{Calibrated Honesty} fosters higher trust than overconfident output.

+\subsubsection{Procedure}

 We conducted a within-subjects study where each participant evaluated all three systems.
-The session for each participant lasted approximately 120 minutes.
-To mitigate order effects, we incorporated two levels of counterbalancing: the presentation order of the three systems was counterbalanced using a Latin Square design~\citep{DBLP:conf/chi/ChenJMC025}, and within each system's trial block, the 9 tasks (6 navigation and 3 object retrieval) were fully randomized for each participant.
+Each session lasted roughly 120\,minutes.
+To mitigate order effects, we incorporated two levels of counterbalancing: system presentation order followed a $3 \times 3$ Latin Square design~\cite{DBLP:conf/chi/ChenJMC025}, and within each system's trial block, the 9 tasks (6~navigation, 3~object retrieval) were randomised per participant.
 The procedure began with an onboarding phase for introductions, informed consent, and hands-on training for all systems.
-After all tasks, participants filled out the TLX and SUS questionnaires.
-To ensure accessibility, a researcher administered these questionnaires verbally and recorded their responses.
-The session concluded with a semi-structured interview to gather qualitative feedback on their overall experience.
+For each system, participants completed all 9 tasks, then immediately filled out the NASA-TLX, SUS, and trust measures for that system.
+For accessibility, a researcher administered these questionnaires verbally and recorded responses.
+After completing all three systems, the session concluded with a semi-structured interview to gather qualitative feedback comparing their overall experiences.